-- 17.1 We are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017. - 17.2 The gender pay gap is an equality measure that shows the difference in average earnings between women and men. - 17.3 The UK gender pay gap for all employees is 14.3% (2023). - 17.4 At the Council we are confident that men and women are paid equally for doing equivalent jobs across the business.
+- 17.1 We are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017. - 17.2 The gender pay gap is an equality measure that shows the difference in average earnings between women and men. - 17.3 The UK gender pay gap for all employees is 13.1% (2024). - 17.4 At the Council men and women are paid equally for doing equivalent jobs across the business.
 The gender pay gap shows that the workforce is predominantly female with women occupying a high percentage of jobs across all four pay quartiles.
 The pay gap in Blaenau Gwent continues to be significantly lower than the national average.

-Gender Pay Gap Report - 31 March 2023
+Gender Pay Gap Report - 31 March 2025